JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/hw.md

 # Homework 6: Find variables
 Following the lab exercises, you may thing that metaprogramming is a fun little exercise.
-Let's challenge this notion in this homework, where *YOU* are being trusted with catching all the edge cases in a AST.
+Let's challenge this notion in this homework, where *YOU* are being trusted with catching all the edge cases in an AST.

 ## How to submit?
 Put the code of the compulsory task inside `hw.jl`.
 Zip only this file (not its parent folder) and upload it to BRUTE.
 Your file should not use any 3rd party dependency.